Tagging is adding descriptive information to the audio file.

 What happens if the interface allows you to edit an artist or a composer?

-You change Beethoven in to Beethoven, Ludwig van (1780-1829) and all songs with Beethoven as a composer will now display Beethoven, Ludwig van (1780-1829).
+You change Beethoven into Beethoven, Ludwig van (1780-1829) and all songs with Beethoven as a composer will now display Beethoven, Ludwig van (1780-1829).

 Sounds logical as tags operate at song level.
 This is probably exactly what you intended.